 An imbalance of healthy digestive bacteria has an effect on proper digestion.
 Slow or poor digestion can cause inflammation.
 Whitney P. Bowe, M.D., FAAD, a board-certified dermatologist and clinical assistant professor of dermatology at Icahn School of Medicine at Mt.
 Sinai Medical Center in New York, speaks about something called the “gut-brain-skin axis.”

 The combination of stress and low-fiber foods can cause an increase in bad bacteria in the gut.
+This in turn creates a leaky gut, which allows toxins to be released into the bloodstream.
+These toxins come out of the skin in the form of acne.

 Foods to Avoid